lsst-dm/dmtn-271/index.rst

 --------------------------
 A provenance graph is used to store the input-output relationships and quantum status information for a full :attr:`~lsst.daf.butler.CollectionType.RUN` that is no longer being updated, either because it is complete or because it was abandoned.

-Provenance graphs are constructed by extracting components from both the original predicted or wire graph zip file and an aggregation graph directory and zipping them together.
+Provenance graphs are constructed by extracting components from both the original predicted or wire graph zip file and an aggregation graph SQLite file and zipping them together.
-These components are copied without any changes, with the exception of the  ``dataset_addresses`` and ``quantum_addresses`` files from the aggregation graph, which must first be rewritten to be sorted by UUID to enable fast lookups by UUID in the future.
+These components are copied without any changes, with the exception of the  ``dataset_addresses`` and ``quantum_addresses`` files from the aggregation graph, which must first be generated from the columns in the aggregation graph tables.

 The on-disk components of provenance quantum graph are described in :ref:`provenance-components`.